-We further test our indefinite-lived intangible asset balance of \$46,018,000 consisting of trademarks on our recent acquisitions on an annual basis for impairment.
-The methodology used to value trademarks is the relief from royalty method.
-The recorded book value of these trademarks in excess of the calculated fair value results in impairment.
+We further test our indefinite-lived intangible asset balance of \$48,874,000 consisting of trademarks on our recent acquisitions on an annual basis for impairment.
+Similar to goodwill, we first assess various qualitative factors in the analysis.
+If, after completing this assessment, it is determined that it is more likely than not that the fair value of an indefinite-lived intangible asset is less than its carrying value, we proceed to a quantitative impairment test.
+We performed the qualitative assessment as of February 28, 2018 and determined that it was not more likely than not that the fair value of each of our indefinite-lived intangible assets was less than that its applicable carrying value, other than Magnetek's indefinite-lived trademark.
+We proceeded to the quantitative test for this intangible asset.
+The methodology used to value the Magnetek indefinite-lived trademark is the relief from royalty method.
+If the recorded book value of the trademark is in excess of the calculated fair value, an impairment is indicated.
 The key estimate used in this calculation consists of an overall royalty rate applied to the sales covered by the trademark.
-After performing this analysis, we determined that the trademark of STB with a balance of \$1,125,000 was fully impaired.
-Our other indefinite-lived trademarks were also tested for impairment.
-It was determined that the fair value of these trademarks exceeded their fair values, and as such, no other impairment was recorded.
+After performing the analysis, it was determined that the fair value of the Magnetek indefinite-lived trademark exceeded its carrying value, and as such, no other impairment was recorded.

 Purchase Price Allocations for Business Combinations.
-During the fiscal year ended March 31, 2017, we completed a business combination for a total purchase price of \$248,729,000.
+During the fiscal year ended March 31, 2017, we completed a business combination for a total purchase price of \$248,246,000.
 Under purchase accounting, we recorded assets and liabilities at fair value as of the acquisition dates.
 We identified and assigned value to trademarks and trade names, customer relationships, favorable supply agreements, backlog, and technology.
 We estimated the useful lives over which these intangible assets would be amortized.
 Valuations of these assets were performed largely using discounted cash flow models and estimates of replacement cost.
-These valuations support the conclusion that identifiable intangible assets had a preliminary value of \$143,039,000.
-The resulting goodwill was \$150,322,000.
+These valuations support the conclusion that identifiable intangible assets had a value of \$143,039,000.
+The resulting goodwill was \$150,386,000.